YunaBraska/java-info-action/README.md

 # java-info-action

-Fast Maven/Gradle parser - reads properties (e.g. java version) and provides independent build commands (e.g. gradle, gradlew, gradle.bat, mvn, mvnw, mvnw.bat).
+Fast Maven/Gradle parser.
+This dynamic GitHub action automatically detects and extracts crucial information such as Java version, project version, and encoding.
+It also provides essential build commands and properties to make your development process more independent, efficient and streamlined.

 *Does not use any maven / gradle commands*